arenaxr/arena-docs/content/python/scenes.md

 # Scenes in ARENA-py

+Scenes give ARENA-py access to an ARENA scene.
+Provides an interface to add/update objects, run animations, and many more!

 ## Scene Access
 To get access to a scene on the ARENA, create a `Scene` object.
 Make sure you have proper permissions to access it!
 ```python